 Q. How is the CTeen Heritage trip staffed?

 A. Our staff are handpicked for their dedication and skill in working with teenagers, as well as their warm and welcoming spirit.
-In addition to our dedicated directors and counselors, an EMT and a fun-loving rabbi or rebbetzin will accompany the group throughout the trip.
+In addition to our dedicated directors and counselors, a health staff member and a fun-loving rabbi or rebbetzin will accompany the group throughout the trip.
 Where necessary, the group will be accompanied by an armed security officer.

 Q. What security precautions are taken while in Poland and Israel?